 “People in Ecuador often do not have adequate vitamins and minerals in their diet,” says Jorge.
 “In rural areas there is a lack of money and a lack of knowledge about proper nutrition.
 The basic diet is monotonous and very high in starches and carbohydrates--usually corn, potatoes, beans, rice and some meat and vegetables.”

-In cities other conditions exist.
-The population is also uneducated about general nutrition.
+The urban population is also uneducated about general nutrition.
 The intake of fast foods, snacks, packaged sweets, carbonated drinks, even by small children, is increasing.

 According to Jorge, “Numerous television ads for junk foods greatly impact the culture and influence eating habits.
 The community realized that there is not enough information about the value of nutritious, high-quality foods.”